 Mark Gold, Top Third Ag Marketing, discusses overnight grains and what the trade may see today.
-Strong winds ripped across Iowa on Monday.
-This could mute some of the data coming out this week.
+Grains will try to improve on Friday to end the week on a positive note.

 Jerry Stowell, Country Futures, looks at what may impact the livestock futures today.
-Equities moving higher could help start cattle higher.
+Cash waited until Friday to develop and could be stronger.

 Mike Zuzolo, Global Commodity Analytics, takes a look at the midday trade.
 Cash cattle could move higher this week.

 John Payne, Daniel’s Ag Marketing, takes a closer look at today’s grain close.
 Ukraine may have boosted corn prices with reports that they defaulted on an export shipment.